 Vikings and Native Americans both used the neck knife carry position, but in order to conceal it you’ll need to tuck it under your shirt.
 This may cause delays when you need to access it, so this position is better for task work rather than self-defense.

 If it’s good enough for humans all the way through prehistory, it’s a good enough option for me.
+You can check out our full review of the best neck knives:

 The underarm shoulder sheath is just like it sounds and similar to the CCW placement often seen in gangster and detective movies.
 It is a great concealed option that isn’t tough to access quickly.
 It’s great when you’re wearing a jacket or unbuttoned shirt since the harness itself will also be covered.